xinyawang/nba/README.md

 # NSA

-Me playing with around React.js and front end; I designed a dashboard using React, D3 and Ant Design backed by API from stats.nba.com to visualize any individual player’s shot data, including a shot chart and user profile view.
+I designed a dashboard using React, D3 and Ant Design backed by API from stats.nba.com to visualize any individual player’s shot data, including a shot chart and user profile view.
 Just like this:

 ![curry](imgs/curry.png)